dfourcfive/ecommerce_products_manager/README.md

 # ecommerce_products_manager

-ecommerce_products_manager is a dart/flutter package for managin and caching products for the purpose of dealing with carts and wishlists
+ecommerce_products_manager is a dart/flutter package for managing products for the purpose of dealing with carts and wishlists

 link to pub.dev: